pulumi/docs/content/registry/packages/azure/how-to-guides/classic-azure-ts-appservice-devops.md

 ---
-title: ""
+title: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps | TypeScript"
 h1: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps"
 linktitle: "Todo App Using Azure App Service with SQL Database and Integrated with Azure DevOps"
 no_edit_this_page: true
-cloud: classic
+cloud: classic-azure
-language: azure
+language: ts
 layout: how-to-guide
 ---